hex7c0/scaffoldinpy/README.md

 # scaffoldipy

-Build your project, cloning a skeleton from git repository and replace it with patterns
+Build your project, cloning a skeleton from git repository and replace it with patterns.
+You can write your own RegExp inside json file

 ## API